 Where to Buy Ashwagandha

 It is widely available and can be ordered from reputable sources on the internet or, ideally, purchased from small, local businesses, like a neighborhood herb store or health food co-op.
 Carefully selected, small batch herbal products can be found at The Alchemist’s Kitchen.
-Some of our favorites: this high quality Ashwagandha powder by Sun Potion is so versatile and lends itself to a traditional preparation; this delicious, nourishing Adaptogenic Honey from local, upstate company Fat of the Land; and this harmonizing Jetlag tincture by Plant Alchemy, great for restoring balance anytime.
+Some of our favorites: this high quality Ashwagandha powder by Sun Potion is so versatile and lends itself to a traditional preparation; and these harmonizing Capsules tincture by Plant Alchemy, great for restoring balance anytime.

 - “Ashwagandha Monograph.”
 HerbRally. – Link